hugglesfox/firestorm/README.md

 - Allows you to easily utilise the abstractions provided by [SplashKit](https://www.splashkit.io).
 - Native support for the `json` and `http_request` types.

+## Documentation

+Documentation can be found [here](https://github.com/hugglesfox/firestorm/wiki).

+## Licencing

+FireStorm is licenced under the MIT licence.